carenaudo/Menipy/CODEXLOG.md

 **Task:** Implement UI refactor using `QTabWidget`.

 **Summary:** Main window now contains a tab widget with "Classic" and "Drop Analysis" tabs.
 Added `DropAnalysisPanel` widget housing workflow controls and result displays.
 Updated exports and tests to check tab creation.
 All tests pass.

+## Entry 44 - Needle detection module

+**Task:** Develop `src/analysis/needle.py` with automated needle edge detection and add unit tests.

+**Summary:** Implemented `detect_vertical_edges` to locate the needle axis using Canny and Hough transforms.
+Exported it through `analysis.__init__` and created `tests/test_analysis.py` covering successful detection and failure cases.
+All tests pass.

+## Entry 45 - Drop contour metrics

+**Task:** Implement `src/analysis/drop.py` providing droplet contour extraction and metric calculations with tests.

+**Summary:** Added `extract_external_contour` and `compute_drop_metrics` to get the outer droplet boundary and basic geometry.
+Exported these APIs and expanded `tests/test_analysis.py` with new cases for contour extraction and metric computation.
+All tests pass.

+## Entry 46 - GUI drop analysis integration

+**Task:** Integrate drop analysis overlays into the GUI controller.

+**Summary:** Added `gui/overlay.py` with `draw_drop_overlay` helper.
+Updated `MainWindow` to handle needle and drop ROI drawing, call analysis functions, and display overlays and metrics in `DropAnalysisPanel`.
+Connected workflow buttons and added tests for the overlay function and drop analysis workflow.
+All tests pass.